Academy Museum of Motion Pictures: Exhibitions

+Stories of Cinema

-The second and third floors of the museum will feature the opening exhibition "Stories of Cinema".
+The first, second and third floors of the museum feature the Academy Museum's primary exhibition "Stories of Cinema".
+This includes deep dives on Citizen Kane, editor Thelma Schoonmaker, filmmaker Oscar Micheaux, Real Women Have Curves, cinematographer Emmanuel Lubezski, filmmaker Spike Lee, The Wizard of Oz, filmmaker Pedro Almodovar and more.
+Galleries also feature Casablanca, Boyz n the Hood, documentarian Lourdes Portillo, Animation, and "The Art of Moviemaking: The Godfather" and "Director’s Inspiration: Agnès Varda."

 The inaugural temporary collection of the Marilyn and Jeffrey Katzenberg Gallery was devoted to Japanese animator Hayao Miyazaki.
 The exhibition opened on September 30, 2021, and was on view until June 5, 2022.
 This was the first time Miyazaki’s work was featured in a major retrospective in the United States.
 The collection also displayed pieces on public view for the first time outside of Japan.
 The 11,000-square-foot exhibition features more than 300 objects, including original image boards, character designs, storyboards, layouts, backgrounds, posters, and cels.
 The exhibition’s curators, Jessica Niebel and assistant curator J. Raúl Guzmán worked with Studio Ghibli and the Ghibli Museum in Japan to gather all the materials.
 There are interactive installations displayed throughout the exhibit, the “Mother Tree,” Skyview, and Magical Forest, to name a few, each inspired by a different Miyazaki Film.

-Following that will be an exploration of the history of Black cinema to 1971.
+After the Hayao Miyazaki exhibition, the museum presented Regeneration: Black Cinema 1898-1971, which explored the history of Black participation in American cinema from its beginnings to just beyond the civil rights movement.

+Following Regeneration, the museum opened John Waters: Pope of Trash, the first comprehensive exhibition dedicated to the filmmaker, exploring his process, themes, and style.

+The Academy Museum also debuted with The Path to Cinema: Highlights from the Richard Balzer Collection.
+This was replaced in May 2024, when the museum opened its first permanent exhibition, "Hollywoodland: Jewish Founders and the Making of a Movie Capital".

+Later in 2024, the Museum opened "Color in Motion: Chromatic Explorations of Cinema", investigating the role of color in film, from the scientific and technological advancements that made it possible, to its impact on viewers and uses by filmmakers.
+The Museum also created "Cyberpunk: Envisioning Possible Futures Through Cinema", which examined the influence of the science fiction subgenre cyberpunk on cinema culture, featuring the films and futuristic themes known internationally and across generations.

-Galleries in the museum will be dedicated to a variety of topics.
+Galleries in the museum are dedicated to a variety of topics.
 Inaugural galleries covered: